ranky/media-bundle/README.md

 ```

 ### Retrieve media files in Twig
-To retrieve the media files, you have a service will help you.
+To retrieve the media files, you have a global twig service will help you.
 Let's see the examples in the same order as we have looked in the types of forms.

+Service: `ranky_media`

+Methods:
+  * **findById:** Retrieve a media response by MediaId
+  * **findByIds:** Retrieve a collection of media response by MediaId array
+  * **mediaToResponse:** Convert a media entity to a media response
+  * **mediaCollectionToArrayResponse:** Convert a collection of media entity to a collection of media response

-#### 1. ...
+#### 1. One media without association [(media_id)](#1-single-selection-store-the-mediaid-ulid-without-association)
 ```twig
 {# @var media \Ranky\MediaBundle\Application\DataTransformer\Response\MediaResponse #}
 {% set media = ranky_media.findById(page.mediaId) %}